confluentinc/ksql/docs/reference/server-configuration.md

 A regex that allows users to filter out logging from certain endpoints.
 Without this filter, all endpoints are logged.
-An example usage of this configuration would be to disable heartbeat logging (e.g. ksql.endpoint.logging.ignored.paths.regex=.*heartbeat.* which can otherwise be verbose.
+An example usage of this configuration would be to disable heartbeat logging, for example, ksql.endpoint.logging.ignored.paths.regex=.*heartbeat.*, which can otherwise be verbose.
 Note that this works on the entire URI, respecting the ksql.endpoint.logging.log.queries configuration)